cunnie/writings/i_am_become_forever.md

 seconds each day.

 She could see the power lines distinct from the other lines — tick, tock, tick, tock.
 Invariant rhythm.
-She looked if she could find a big — there it was!
+She looked if she could find a big line — there it was!
 It dwarfed the other power strands.
 She followed it until she arrived at the Tokamak.

 Oddly, it wasn't mothballed at all — it was up and running.
 She could see the